 This doesn’t mean to abandon your child when he or she is struggling.
 If your child is having a hard time, I don’t mean to ignore them.

-It means look for the good.
+It means looking for the good.
 If you’re getting stuck in a negative spiral, your kids will too.

 This alone won’t correct the bad behavior but it shifts the focus and give us something else to focus on.

-There is abundant research on parents using focused or special play time to improve behavior.
-Spend 5-10 minutes a day with this.
+There is abundant research on parents using focused or special playtime to improve behavior.
+Spend 5-10 minutes a day playing with your child.

-If you’re going to give this a try, make sure you’re going it in the structure way. – general free play is likely not goign to work and actually could completely exacerbate the bad behavior.
+If you’re going to give this a try, make sure you’re going it in the structured way.

-With my son, I focused on giving him his focused play time for several days in a row.
+With my son, I focused on giving him focused playtime for several days in a row.
 It helped but didn’t solve the problem, so we needed to keep digging.